Biden to hit reset on nation's fight against COVID-19 on his first day as president

 “We got hit.
 Nobody blames us for that.
 The whole world got it,” he said of the pandemic’s toll on the economy.
 He later touted the development of a vaccine as a “miracle” before paying his respects to people and families impacted by the virus.

-For a live blog on the inauguration please open in a separate browser reut.rs/35WCLQn

-Reporting by Susan Heavey and Trevor Hunnicutt in Washington, Anurag Maan in Bengaluru, Gabriella Borter in Florida; Editing by Lisa Shumaker
+Reporting by Susan Heavey, Patricia Zengerle and Trevor Hunnicutt in Washington, Anurag Maan in Bengaluru, Gabriella Borter in Florida; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.